-- 1. Analyze leadership traits, styles and behaviors. - 2.
-Develop self-awareness and the required hard skills to build competency and confidence as a leader. - 3.
-Demonstrate effective leadership experiential learning methodologies and teaching in various environments. - 4.
-Critically reflect actions and the processes for engaged leadership and decision making. - 5.
-Communicate with clarity, conciseness and effectiveness through written and oral communication as an outdoor leader. - 6.
-Develop outdoor leadership skills of accountability, responsibility, competency and trust. - 7.
-Demonstrate professional appearance, attitudes and behaviors appropriate to the adventure tourism and outdoor recreation industry.
+- 1. Analyse leadership traits, styles and behaviours. - 2.
+Execute effective leadership experiential learning methodologies and teaching in various environments. - 3.
+Engage in critical reflection regarding their actions and the processes that they engage in to further their understanding of effective leadership and decision making. - 4.
+Communicate with clarity, conciseness and effectiveness through written and oral communication in a leadership capacity. - 5.
+Exhibit accountability, responsibility, competency and trust in leadership. - 6.
+Employ professional appearance, attitudes and behaviours appropriate to the adventure tourism and outdoor recreation industry.